fwg001/fwg001.github.io/_posts/2026-07-06-config-recap.md

     </div>
     <div class="photo-text">
       <span class="note-tag">The iterative conference</span>
       <div class="note-body">Since the start, Config has grown like crazy each year at Moscone Center in San Francicisco.
-Each time I return the Figma team has put so much work into building a unique [...]
+Each time I return the Figma team has put so much work into building a unique experience that feels fresh and intentional.
+It's a masterclass in conference design.</div>
     </div>
     <div class="photo-text">
       <span class="note-tag">Team learning</span>